Sharon Osbourne: Family

-Sharon Osbourne (then Sharon Levy) met her future husband Black Sabbath vocalist Ozzy Osbourne, at the age of 18, while working for her father, Don Arden, who was managing Black Sabbath at the time.
+Sharon Osbourne (then Sharon Levy) met her future husband, Black Sabbath vocalist Ozzy Osbourne, at the age of 18, while working for her father, Don Arden (born Harry Levy), who was managing Black Sabbath at the time.
 When Ozzy was fired from Black Sabbath in 1979, Sharon started to date him and took over his management as a solo artist.
 The two were married in Maui, Hawaii, on 4 July 1982.
-Together, Sharon and Ozzy have three children: Aimee, Kelly and Jack.
-She also has two stepchildren, Louis and Jessica, from her husband’s previous marriage to retired schoolteacher Thelma Riley.
+Together, Sharon and Ozzy have three children: Aimee (1983), Kelly (1984) and Jack (1985).
+Before her successful pregnancies Osbourne had tried three times previously to have children with her husband, each resulting in a miscarriage.
+Afterwards she had an operation to deal with cervical weakness.
+The first miscarriage happened after she was attacked by her parents' two dogs.
+Osbourne attributed her weak cervix to an abortion she had at age 17, which she regrets and felt her mother coerced her into having.
+Ozzy died on 22 July 2025 after suffering from Parkinson's disease for years.